ThomasAribart/json-schema-to-ts/README.md

 // => Will work 🙌
 ```

-**Note**: The `as const` statement is used so that TypeScript takes the schema definition to the word (e.g. _true_ is interpreted as the _true_ constant and not as _boolean_).
+**Note**: The `as const` statement is used so that TypeScript takes the schema definition to the word (e.g. _true_ is interpreted as the _true_ constant and not widened as _boolean_).
 It is pure TypeScript and has zero impact on the compiled code.

 # Docs